Bhagavad Gita Chapter 7 Verse 30 Meaning

 Available in 28 languages

-This verse from Chapter 7 of the Bhagavad Gita highlights a practical insight: Those who know Me with the Adhibhuta (pertaining to the elements), Adhidaiva (pertaining to the gods), and the Adhiyajna (pertaining to the sacrifice) know Me even at the time of death, remaining steadfast in mind.
+Those who know Me with the Adhibhuta (pertaining to the elements), Adhidaiva (pertaining to the gods), and the Adhiyajna (pertaining to the sacrifice) know Me even at the time of death, remaining stea This verse from Jnana Vijnana Yoga speaks directly to the theme of devotion, offering insight that deepens our understanding of the Gita's teaching.
+The connection between devotion and divine nature that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team